mucahittopal/get-youtube-details/README.md

 # get-youtube-details
-Get video details from a youtube url
+Get video details from a youtube url with php

 video details content example: